Student at Chase Elementary in Waterbury tests positive for COVID-19

 WATERBURY, Conn.
-(WTNH) — In an email to parents from Waterbury Public Schools Sunday, they reported a student at Chase Elementary School has tested positive for COVID-19.
+(WTNH) — In an email to parents from Waterbury Public Schools Sunday, it was reported a student at Chase Elementary School had tested positive for COVID-19.

 Dr. Verna D. Ruffin, Superintendent of Waterbury Schools said contact tracing has already begun and those who were identified as close contacts were appropriately notified.